konrad-jamrozik/game/docs/web_frontend_setup.md

 ### Step 4.1: Update the workflow based on GitHub guidance for Azure static web apps

-> [!TIP]
+> [!NOTE]
-> This section described how to deal with Azure resources not pointing to correct GitHub urls.
+> This section describes how to deal with Azure resources not pointing to correct GitHub urls.

 Later on I updated the GitHub workflow file name in [commit 847b607: rename GitHub Actions workflow].
 I noticed the Azure static web app resource overview was still pointing to obsolete, no-longer-available,